nowshad-hasan/cse-resources/guides/others.md

 * GitFlow Documentation [Docs](https://datasift.github.io/gitflow/IntroducingGitFlow.html)
 * How to Undo Mistakes With Git Using the Command Line [Freecodecamp-Youtube](https://youtu.be/lX9hsdsAeTk?si=cpb2Nv6m94siOGob)
 * Git Internals by John Britton of GitHub - CS50 Tech Talk [CS50-Youtube](https://youtu.be/lG90LZotrpo?si=MOWSDAMhlyfReWNt)
+* How to Use Multiple Git Configs on One Computer [Freecodecamp](https://www.freecodecamp.org/news/how-to-handle-multiple-git-configurations-in-one-machine)

 ### VIM